raphaeldenni/zorglonde/README.md

 # Zorglonde

-A Python module to translate any Latin language (originally French) to the Zorglangue fake language from the Spirou comic strips.
+A Python module to transform any Latin language (originally French) to the Zorglangue fake language from the Spirou comic strips.
 Works in the two ways.
 Eviv Bulgroz!

 ## Installation